 PTSD Disability Rating

 The VA rates PTSD at 10%, 30%, 50%, 70%, and 100%.
 You should be as honest as possible with the VA about the severity of the symptoms you are experiencing.
-In order to be rated at a certain level, you do not necessarily have to meet all of the symptoms at that level.
+To be rated at a certain level, you do not necessarily have to meet all of the symptoms at that level.

 10% Disability Rating

-A 10% rating means that your symptoms are either sporadic and less severe or more severe but controlled or eliminated by medication.
+A 10% rating means that your symptoms are either sporadic, less severe, or more severe but controlled or eliminated by medication.

 30% Disability Rating